Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

-The Maryville Academy scandal is not just about individual acts of abuse; it is about an entire institution that enabled and protected abusers while failing to protect the children in its care.
-Recent revelations indicate that multiple priests and administrators associated with Maryville Academy engaged in sexual misconduct, with allegations reaching as far back as the 1980s.
+The Maryville Academy scandal is not just about individual acts of abuse.
+It is about an institution that allegedly enabled, protected, or failed to stop abusers while vulnerable children were under its control.
+Recent allegations involve multiple priests and administrators associated with Maryville Academy, with claims reaching back to the 1980s.

-The Chicago Diocese has launched an investigation, and Cardinal Blasé Cupich has ordered Ryan to step away from the church during the process.
-However, many survivors argue that the Church has long been aware of abuse at Maryville and has done little to protect victims or hold perpetrators accountable.
+The Chicago Archdiocese launched an investigation, and Cardinal Blasé Cupich ordered Ryan to step away from church ministry during the process.
+Survivors and advocates argue that church officials had long been aware of abuse concerns at Maryville and failed to do enough to protect victims or hold perpetrators accountable.

-Ryan is not the only figure associated with Maryville Academy’s scandal.
+Ryan is not the only figure associated with the Maryville Academy scandal.
 Another former Executive Director, Reverend John P. Smyth, has also been accused of abusing minors during his tenure at the facility.
-Smyth, who held an influential position at Maryville for decades, was removed from the Church before his death in 2019.
-Despite his passing, investigations into his alleged sexual misconduct remain ongoing.
+Smyth held an influential position at Maryville for decades.
+He was removed from ministry before his death in 2019.
+Despite his death, investigations and civil claims involving his alleged misconduct continue to matter because the issue is not only what Smyth did.
+The larger question is what Maryville Academy, the Archdiocese, and other responsible institutions knew and failed to do.

 Timeline of the Maryville Academy Scandal